About

 For actors by an actor of rare subtlety and imagination; for

-directors by a brilliant versatile director.
+directors by a brilliant versatile motion-picture and stage director.

 Acting: The First Six Lessons is a treasure-box of wise